Understanding a cat's body language

 The most common causes of cat anxiety are conflicts with other cats or changes in their territory, like people moving furniture or the introduction of new, strong scents.

-If your cat continues to show signs of anxiety without any obvious cause, consult your vet, who can refer you to a feline behaviourist.
+If your cat continues to show signs of anxiety without any obvious cause, chat to your vet, who can refer you to a feline behaviourist.

 Signs of a cat feeling threatened